jinyongnan810/bootstrap5/README.md

 - `bg-dark` to change bg color, `navbar-dark` to change text color to white
 - `ms-auto` to push item to the right
 - `fixed-top` to fix navbar
+- Add ghost pixels to cover fixed navbar with `body::before`

 ## Showcase